 Most of these are transient and don’t have and permanent effect.
 These can be rectified using eye drops, corrective lenses, surgical rinsing, oral medicines or LASIK enhancement (touchup) procedure few months later.

 However, do not fear of LASIK surgery .
-According to a worldwide review published in 2009 on people had LASIK Treatment in Ghatkopar between 1995 and 2003, 95% of them were satisfied with the outcome of the surgery.
+According to a worldwide review published in 2009 on people had LASIK Treatment between 1995 and 2003, 95% of them were satisfied with the outcome of the surgery.